kubeflow/website/content/blog/announcing_kubeflow_0.3.md

 We're thrilled to announce the availability of Kubeflow 0.3.
 This release provides streamlined ways to deploy Kubeflow with increased flexibility in existing components and better multi-framework support.
 Let's walk through some of the highlights:

-<span style="color:#333333;"><span style="background-color:#f5f5f5;">We're thrilled to announce the availability of Kubeflow 0.3.
-This release provides a streamlined and extensible paradigm for Kubeflow deployment, increased flexibility in existing components and continues to extend the multi-framework support.</span></span>

 ### Deploy

 Combining existing services and applications into a cohesive, unified ML platform is one of the biggest obstacles to leveraging Kubernetes for ML.
 We are pleased to announce several features as part of our ongoing effort to tackle this problem.